I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Key Limitations

-The following is based on the limit values stated in the official documentation, with the close code behavior confirmed in this verification noted alongside.
-The correspondence with close codes and reconnectability include verification results rather than official guarantees.
+The following are based on the limit values documented in the official documentation, with the close code behavior confirmed in this verification noted alongside.
+The correspondence with close codes and reconnection availability include verification results, not official guarantees.

 Item Value Notes

-Frame size 64KB In this PoC, for safety, data is split to fit within 64KB including the 1-byte channel number. close code 1009 on excess
+Frame size 64KB In this PoC, for safety, split so that including the 1-byte channel number it stays within 64KB.
+Close code 1009 on excess

-Connection TTL 1 hour Limit stated in official documentation. close code and reconnection behavior upon TTL expiration not confirmed in this verification
+Connection TTL 1 hour Limit documented in official documentation.
+Close code and reconnection behavior at TTL expiration not confirmed in this verification

-Reconnection buffer 256KB Value stated in official documentation.
+Reconnection buffer 256KB Value documented in official documentation.
 Reconnect to existing Shell with same X-Amzn-Bedrock-AgentCore-Runtime-Session-Id and shellId query parameter.
 Relationship with replayed output (replay buffer) not confirmed in this verification

 Concurrent session limit 10